Gap Year at Sea: The Complete Guide

 Published 24 April 2026

-A gap year at sea is a real option, and fewer people choose it than you'd think.
-In the last three years NEPTUN has sailed around 90 trainees on multi-week ocean legs, a quarter between school and university, a fifth mid-career professionals on a sabbatical or a clean break.
-What they had in common was planning.
+A gap year at sea planning guide is the part of the decision most people skip until the last month, and that is why a lot of gap years never leave the kitchen table.
+Planning a gap year at sea is a six-month process: pick a leg, lock the dates, defer university or arrange leave, talk to parents or an employer, sort visas and insurance, and arrive on the ship with the logistics already done.
+In the last three years NEPTUN has sailed around 90 trainees on multi-week ocean legs, a quarter between school and university, a fifth mid-career on a sabbatical or a clean break.
 None decided on a Tuesday and boarded on a Friday.

 Why a gap year at sea makes sense